 Antique Fish Service for Six

 Found at a silver market in northern England, we are pleased to offer a lovely Antique Fish Knife and Fork Set.
 In its original wooden presentation box, the set includes 6 knives and 6 forks.
-The handles of each piece are made of elegant ivorine while delicate engravings adorn the silverplate blades and tines.
+The handles of each piece are made of elegant ivorine with sterling silver ferrules, while delicate engravings adorn the silverplate blades and tines.

 Strictly one-of-a-kind and subject to prior sale.
-Fish Knives measure 8.25" and Fish Forks measure 7.25" in length.
-Overall box dimensions are 9.25" x 7.25".
-Fish Knives and Forks are in very good antique condition, while the latch on the box is partially detached as shown in the alternate images.
+Fish Knives measure 8.25" and Fish Forks measure 7" in length.
+Overall box dimensions are 9.5" x 7.25".
+In very good antique condition.

 Learn More About Fish Cutlery